Skip to content

 Isolated teams hinder the organization’s ability to respond to rapid market changes and cause them to miss out on the innovation that comes from collaboration.
 The focus remains on efficiency and cost savings rather than customer excellence or innovation.

-Structure #2: The Matrix Organization
+Structure #2: The Matrix Organization—Designed for Cross-Functional Collaboration

 As companies expanded product lines, entered new markets, or experienced geographical growth, they evolved from functional to divisional structures.
 Divisional structures are organized around products, services, markets, industries, or geographic locations.
 These separate divisions then operate as semi-autonomous units with their own resources and are responsible for their own profits and losses.
 Divisional managers report directly to top management.